-If the ownership of property that is classified as agricultural changes, the new owner must file an application within 60 days after the change in ownership to maintain the agricultural classification.
+If there is a change in ownership of property that is classified as agricultural, the new owner must file an application within 60 days after the change in ownership to maintain the agricultural classification.
 A.R.S.
 42-12153(B).